david-wagih/david-wagih/README.md

 <h1 align="center">Hi there 👋, I'm David Wagih</h1>

 <!-- Introduction -->
 <p align="center">I'm a passionate software engineer who loves building Full-Stack apps, mobile applications and participating in hackathons.
-I'm highly proficient in C, C++, Python, Solidity, HTML, CSS, JavaScript, TypeScript and its technologies.</p>
+I'm highly proficient in C++, Python, Java, HTML, CSS, JavaScript, TypeScript and its technologies.</p>

 <!-- Skills -->
 <p align="center">I like to build Full-Stack apps (TypeScript based like React.js/Next.js with TailwindCSS and Node.js, Prisma with PostgreSQL/MongoDB database support) and mobile applications using Flutter while actively participating in hackathons.
 I like to learn new technology and stay up-to-date with the technology advancements and trends.</p>

 <!-- Learning -->
-<p align="center">📖 I’m currently learning Data Structures & Algorithms and exploring the Web3.0 and Data Science space</p>
+<p align="center">📖 I’m currently learning microservices and exploring the Web3.0</p>

 <!-- Ask me -->
 <p align="center">💭 Feel free to ask me about Web Development and Mobile development.</p>